shaunmcglinchey/tweetpipe-spark-analyser/README.md

 TweetPipe-Spark-Analyser
 ==============
-Spring Boot Kafka consumer application that consumes a stream of tweets from a Kafka topic (via Cloud Stream integration) and, using Apache Spark, performs analysis on that stream.
+Spring Boot Kafka consumer application that consumes and analyses a stream of tweets from a Kafka topic using Apache Spark Structured Streaming.
-This application forms an alternative Apache Spark-based analysis tier of the TweetPipe Data Pipeline.
+This application forms an alternative, Apache Spark-based, analysis tier of the TweetPipe Data Pipeline.

 Technologies used
 --------------